Eva Vinje Aurdal

 Eva Vinje Aurdal (born 6 December 1957) is a Norwegian politician for the Labour Party.

 In the 2009 and 2013 elections she was elected as a deputy representative to the Parliament of Norway from Møre og Romsdal.
-She has served as an elected member of Ålesund municipal council and Møre og Romsdal county council.
+She has served as an elected member of the municipal council of Ålesund Municipality and Møre og Romsdal county council.

 In 2012 she became a board member of the Central Norway Regional Health Authority.